 Lump charcoal looks like chunks of burnt wood.
 It’s usually made from cherry, coconut shells, mesquite and tamarind.
 It’s not compressed like briquettes and tends to burn hotter and faster.
 It’s also less ashy.
 It’s difficult to layer lump charcoal evenly, so experts tend to use lump charcoal for low and slow BBQ, like pork, ribs and brisket.
 Some grillers tout lump charcoal as the “more natural” charcoal.
 But, lump charcoal is pricier and can be tricky to find.
 Another disadvantage is that even new bags often have broken pieces.

 How to Buy Charcoal

-A good rule of thumb is about 30 briquettes for smaller or portable grills and 50-75 briquettes for larger barrel and Kettleman grills.
+A good rule of thumb is about 30 briquettes for smaller or portable grills and 50 to 75 briquettes for larger barrel and Kettleman grills.
 Consider how much food you’re cooking and the weather as well— you’ll need more for windy or wet weather.
-Many brands of charcoal come in bags with about 70-90 briquettes.
+Many brands of charcoal come in bags with about 70 to 90 briquettes.

 People often leave their charcoal bags outside, but don’t use old charcoal or charcoal that’s been exposed to wet weather— always use fresh charcoal.
 We don’t recommend fast lighting charcoal or charcoal that’s been pre-soaked with lighter fluid, because of the taste and the contaminants.
 Some folks even say they can taste the additives in their food.